giorgiamezzetti/giorgiamezzetti.github.io/research.md

 ### Working Papers

-- **The Interaction of Genes and Gender Norms in Shaping Human Capital**
+- **The Role of Gene-Environment Interactio in the Gender Wage Gap**

 ### Presentations